LeadWoods0902/DandD_Nightmare_Plague/Characters/NPC/Seni/Kolbjørn Bingen.md

 TBC

 ### Notes
-Infected with white rot from a young age, Kolbjørn became the boogey-man
+Infected with white rot from a young age, Kolbjørn became the boogey-man of Brokvar